Tap to Call: 205.328.9200

 • kidney lymphoma

-If you came to struggle with one of the diseases above, we encourage you to contact our lawyers, as they specialize in toxic exposure cases and might be able to help you recover the financial compensation you deserve from the manufacturers of AFFF, which is the source of PFAS contamination on military bases.
+If you came to struggle with one of the diseases above, we encourage you to contact our lawyers, as they specialize in occupational exposure cases involving PFAS, AFFF, and other toxic substances and might be able to help you recover the financial compensation you deserve.
 Because we know that cancer patients are often in urgent need of money to afford their treatment, we will strive to obtain compensation for you within the shortest time possible.
 However, this usually means several months to several years of waiting, as the process of having your claim reviewed is very complex and time-consuming.

-Quality legal assistance for military members and veterans with kidney cancer exposed to PFAS
+Quality legal assistance for maritime workers and railroad employees with kidney cancer

-With over 25 years of experience in providing quality legal assistance to victims of toxic exposure, our legal team is ready to help you recover the financial compensation you may be entitled to if you or one of your family members was exposed to PFAS on one or multiple military bases.
-Whether you are still in the military or are a veteran, we will file a toxic exposure claim with the responsible companies and the VA.
+With over 35 years of experience in providing quality legal assistance to victims of occupational exposure, our legal team is ready to help you recover the financial compensation you may be entitled to if you developed kidney cancer as a result of workplace exposure to PFAS or other toxic substances.
+Whether you are a current or former maritime worker or railroad employee, we will file a Jones Act claim or FELA claim with the responsible parties.
 This way, you may receive the maximum compensation available for your kidney cancer diagnosis.